pierpal/ARGON/README.md

 **VCF output**

 *NOTE: variants in VCF output are currently not sorted by physical position.
-Will fix this soon.*
+Will fix this soon.* <br>
 ARGON outputs VCF files by default.
 Individual IDs in the VCF have format "popID_indID", where the ID of populations and individuals are integer numbers starting from 1.
 Diploid individuals are created by merging two haploid individuals, and phase information is maintained (using the "|" separator for the alleles).
 The full specification of the VCF 4.2 format is available [here](http://samtools.github.io/hts-specs/VCFv4.2.pdf).
 The VCF format is accepted in input by [Plink 2](https://www.cog-genomics.org/plink2).

 **Haps/samples output**